heremaps/xyz-documentation/docs/cli/basic-features.md

 `-s,--schema [schemadef]` view or set schema definition (local filepath / http link) for your space, applicable on future data, use with add/delete/update

-`--searchable` view or configure searchable properties of an Data Hub space, use with add/delete/update
+`--searchable` view or configure searchable properties of a Data Hub space, use with add/delete/update

 `--tagrules` add, remove, view the conditional rules to tag your features automatically, use with add/delete/update -- at present all tag rules will be
                                applied synchronously before features are stored ( mode : sync )